Links

 • Rejects attempts to link issues with no subtype or with other subtypes

-The subtype should exist for the corresponding source type.
-To add more valid source subtypes, use the update endpoint to add them to the source_types array.
+The subtype must exist for the corresponding object type.
+To add more valid source subtypes, use the update endpoint to add them to the source_types_v2 array.

 Link types cannot be deleted, only deprecated.
 This ensures that existing links maintain referential integrity and prevents data corruption.

-To deprecate a link type, use the update endpoint and set deprecated to true:
+To deprecate a link type, use the update endpoint and set is_deprecated to true: